karmel/vespucci/README.md

 	~/Repositories/vespucci/vespucci/vespucci/atlas/pipeline/scripts/set_up_database.sh -g rn3 -c default
 	```

-The new genome database is now installed, and you can continue loading your data as described beginning in section I, part D above.
+The new genome database is now installed, and you can continue loading your data as described beginning in <a href="#d-processing-experimental-data">section I, part D</a> above.